pingcap/docs-tidb-operator/en/deploy-cluster-on-arm64.md

 ## Deploy TiDB operator

 The process of deploying TiDB operator on ARM64 machines is the same as the process of [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md).
-Notice that with TiDB Operator versions earlier than v1.3.2, you should change the following configuration in the step [Customize TiDB operator deployment](deploy-tidb-operator.md#customize-tidb-operator-deployment): after getting the `values.yaml` file of the `tidb-operator` chart, you need to modify the `operatorImage` and `tidbBackupManagerImage` fields in that file to the ARM64 image versions.
+Note that with TiDB Operator versions earlier than v1.3.2, you should change the following configuration in the step [Customize TiDB operator deployment](deploy-tidb-operator.md#customize-tidb-operator-deployment): after getting the `values.yaml` file of the `tidb-operator` chart, you need to modify the `operatorImage` and `tidbBackupManagerImage` fields in that file to the ARM64 image versions.
 For example:

 ```yaml
 # ...